OGRECave/ogre/Docs/src/material-scripts.md

 @tableofcontents

-# Loading scripts {#Loading-scripts}

-Material scripts are loaded when resource groups are initialised: OGRE looks in all resource locations associated with the group (see Ogre::ResourceGroupManager::addResourceLocation) for files with the ’.material’ extension and parses them.
-If you want to parse files manually, use Ogre::MaterialSerializer::parseScript.

-It’s important to realise that materials are not loaded completely by this parsing process: only the definition is loaded, no textures or other resources are loaded.
+It’s important to realise that materials are not loaded completely by the parsing process: only the definition is loaded, no textures or other resources are loaded.
 This is because it is common to have a large library of materials, but only use a relatively small subset of them in any one scene.
 To load every material completely in every script would therefore cause unnecessary memory overhead.
 You can access a ’deferred load’ Material in the normal way (Ogre::MaterialManager::getSingleton().getByName()), but you must call the ’load’ method before trying to use it.
 Ogre does this for you when using the normal material assignment methods of entities etc.

-Another important factor is that material names must be unique throughout ALL scripts loaded by the system, since materials are always identified by name.

-# Format {#Format}

-Several materials may be defined in a single script.
-The script format is pseudo-C++, with sections delimited by curly braces (’{’, ’}’), and comments indicated by starting a line with ’//’ (note, no nested form comments allowed).
-The general format is shown below in the example below (note that to start with, we only consider fixed-function materials which don’t use vertex, geometry or fragment programs, these are covered later):
+To start with, we only consider fixed-function materials which don’t use vertex, geometry or fragment programs, these are covered later:

 ```cpp
 // This is a comment